Justin Springer: Club career

 Springer began playing for USL PDL club K–W United FC in 2015.
 In 2016, he made 13 appearances, scoring one goal and appearing in one playoff match.
 In 2017, Springer made another 11 appearances for K–W, scoring one goal and making one playoff appearance.

 He then spent a couple months on trial with Toronto FC II.

 In 2018, Springer joined League1 Ontario club Vaughan Azzurri, making nine appearances in the regular season and appearing in Vaughan's first two playoff matches of the group stage.
 He then played in the final against Woodbridge Strikers, winning the league championship.

 On 8 February 2019, Springer signed his first professional contract with Canadian Premier League side York9.
 He made his debut for York9 in their inaugural match against Forge FC on April 27, 2019.
 He played in 11 league matches in 2019.

 While serving as the Guelph United FC associate coach, he appeared in two matches in 2021, playing the full 90 minutes each time.

 International career

 Springer was born in Canada to a Kittitian father.

 He represented Canada at the 2015 FISU Universiade.

 He made his debut for the Saint Kitts and Nevis national football team in a friendly 0–0 tie with Nicaragua on 31 August 2016.
-In September 2019, he declined a national team call-up to pursue minute with his club team, but returned to the squad the for the next set of call-ups in October and November.
+In September 2019, he declined a national team call-up to pursue minute with his club team, but returned to the squad for the next set of call-ups in October and November.